biologyguy/BuddySuite/README.md

 The SeqBuddy blast, bl2seq, and purge functions require access to the blastp, blastn, and blastdbcmd binaries from the [NCBI C++ toolkit](http://www.ncbi.nlm.nih.gov/IEB/ToolBox/CPP_DOC/).
 If not already in your PATH, SeqBuddy.py will attempt to download the binaries if any BLAST dependant functions are called.

+See the [Dependencies](https://github.com/biologyguy/BuddySuite/wiki/Dependencies) page for a full list of all third-party packages and software that BuddySuite requires or wraps.

 ## Getting started
 Once installed, you can access the modules from the command line using their full names: